cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 {{#include ../listings/ch08-generic-types-and-traits/no_listing_11_generic_methods/src/lib.cairo}}
 ```

-We first define `WalletTrait<T>` trait using a generic type `T` which defines a method that returns a snapshot of the field `address` from `Wallet`.
+We first define `WalletTrait<T>` trait using a generic type `T` which defines a method that returns a snapshot of the field `balance` from `Wallet`.
 Then we give an implementation for the trait in `WalletImpl<T>`.
 Note that you need to include a generic type in both definitions of the trait and the implementation.

 We can also specify constraints on generic types when defining methods on the type.
 We could, for example, implement methods only for `Wallet<u128>` instances rather than `Wallet<T>`.
 In the code example we define an implementation for wallets which have a concrete type of `u128` for the `balance` field.